 The filling operations will be synchronized with the dredging of the materials from SNS.
-Suction dredgers will be stationary near the reclamation site, approximately 4-7 kilometers off the quarrying site.
 Discharge of the soil is sucked by the pipeline from the barge directly sprayed to the reclamation area.

 Equipment consideration on the reclamation area is the use of suction dredger that would suck the material dumped by the bottom barges and blown out to the reclamation site.